7i10/WMEP-ETA/README.md

 ## 🚀 How to Reproduce

-We recommend using the interactive notebook for evaluation:
+I recommend using the interactive notebook for evaluation:
 👉 [Open in Google Colab](https://colab.research.google.com/github/7i10/WMEP-ETA/blob/main/run.ipynb)

 ---